 If you want fitness for business you need a routine that allows you to devote at least 20% of your waking hours to achieving your exercise, diet, and other important goals.

 Get up early

-Many famous entrepreneurs recommend getting up at 5 am or earlier because they get to complete their Most Important Tasks (MITs) when well-rested and clear-minded, without interuption by emails, phone calls and other distractions.
-Sure, getting up at 5 am probably means going to bed at around 9 or 10 pm but what exactly would you be missing by doing that?
+Many famous entrepreneurs recommend getting up early because they get to complete their Most Important Tasks (MITs) when well-rested and clear-minded, without interuption by emails, phone calls and other distractions.
+Sure, getting up at 5 am or 6 am probably means going to bed at around 9 pm or 10 pm.
+But what exactly would you be missing by doing that?

-Getting up at 5 am is probably the single most important lifestyle change I ever made.
-It allows me to meditate, exercise, shower, be creative and eat breakfast before my daily commute.
+Getting up earlier is probably the single most important lifestyle change I ever made.
+It allows me to meditate, exercise, shower, be creative and eat breakfast before I get down to the nitty gritty of my working day.
 I still get to do the things that matter when I get home in the evening – like dinner with my wife, communicating with family and friends, book reading, and preparing for the next day.
 I don’t mind having less time for nights out on the town or for binging on Netflix and social media, like I used to when I got up at 7 am and went to bed after midnight.